HMAS Creswell

 HMAS Creswell is a training facility of the Royal Australian Navy (RAN) that includes the Royal Australian Naval College (RANC) as well as the School of Survivability and Ship's Safety, Beecroft Weapons Range, and an administrative support department.
 The facility is located between Jervis Bay Village and Greenpatch, on the shores of Jervis Bay in the Jervis Bay Territory.
 The RANC has been the initial officer training establishment of the Royal Australian Navy since 1915.

 As of January 2025, the Commanding Officer is Captain Joanne Haynes.
-Captain Haynes is the first female selected to command the base.

 History

 While the college at Captain's Point in the Jervis Bay was built, the RANC was temporarily located at Osborne House, Geelong, which had been considered as a permanent location for the College.

 Construction of the main college buildings was completed in 1915.
 The senior staff bungalows were designed by John Smith Murdoch, later the Chief Architect of the Commonwealth of Australia and designer of the Provisional Parliament House in Canberra.

 The first intake consisted of 13-year old boys, who stayed at the college for four years.
 The first graduation parade took place on 12 December 1916, before the Governor-General, Sir Ronald Munro-Ferguson.
 The graduates were 23 members of the 1913 Entry, known as the Pioneer class.
 On graduation they were promoted to Midshipmen and joined the Grand Fleet, where they saw war service.

 The RANC, then consisting of the first two entries of cadet midshipmen, moved to Jervis Bay on 10 February 1915.
 To reduce costs during the Great Depression, the RANC was moved to Flinders Naval Depot in 1930.
 To lessen overcrowding at the depot, the college moved back to Captain's Point in 1958.
 The establishment at Captain's Point was renamed HMAS Creswell in honour of Sir William Rooke Creswell, a former Lieutenant in the Royal Navy, who was an important colonial naval officer, was instrumental to the formation of an independent Australian navy, and served as the First Naval Member of the Naval Board from 1911 to 1919.

 Royal Australian Navy vessels and HMAS Creswell.